How Does the Power Cloner Work?

 Plants are sprayed at regular/timed intervals, so there is very little maintenance in an aeroponic system; changing the water in the reservoir is one of the few things for you to do once the system is set up.

 Because your plants' roots are in direct contact with the nutrient solution, less of it is actually needed than in some other methods.

 For those who are environmentally conscious, the aeroponic system can also help you conserve water.

 That's because it's a closed-loop system that uses and reuses the water within the reservoir.
 Of course, you'd have to change the nutrient water every week, but there is zero water run-off and minimal wastage.

-In the Power Cloner
+About the Power Cloner

-Similar to the diagram of how an aeroponic system works above, the Power Cloner has all the necessary components of an aeroponic system:
+The Power Cloner has all the necessary components of an aeroponic system: